 We Empower Under Resourced K-12 Youth for Life Opportunities.

 We accomplish this through out-of-school programming using a long-term, relationally-based, holistic approach to development that involves enrichment of the mind, body, and spirit.
 We strategically collaborate with schools, non-profits, and other community organizations to provide critical support to the youth and families we serve.
-Loaves and Fishes currently serves up to 40 pre-kindergarten through 12th-grade students in a comprehensive after-school program located at Mount Peace Baptist Church on Martin Luther King Jr. Blvd. in Southeast Raleigh, NC.
+Loaves and Fishes currently serves up to 40 pre-kindergarten through 12th-grade students in a comprehensive after-school program located at Westminster Presbyterian church on E. Whitaker Mill Rd. in Raleigh, NC.